What is Coaching?

 The Coaching Relationship

 Typically, coaching is a relationship between two or more individuals.
-Moreover, it's one one where acceptance of responsibility is fostered through exploration, choice and accountability.
+Moreover, it's one where acceptance of responsibility is fostered through exploration, choice, and accountability.

-This is achieved through various techniques, tools and activities which are used by a coach to help elicit self-discovery and growth.
+This is achieved through various techniques, tools, and activities that are used by a coach to help elicit self-discovery and growth.

-Some common techniques and tools used within a coaching include active listening, motivational interviewing, socratic questioning, and giving and soliciting feedback.
+Some common techniques and tools used in coaching include active listeningmotivational interviewing, socratic questioning, and giving and soliciting feedback.

 Furthermore, other tools might include meditation or journal writing.
 Generally, these can be helpful for supporting conversational work and monitoring progress towards goals.